kevinboosten/kevinboosten.github.io/_posts/2021-02-11-how-i-use-an-openapi-spec-in-my-angular-projects.md

 ### Enhancing DX (Developer Experience)

-Angular applications already utilizing the `npm start` command to eventually run `ng serve`.
+Angular applications already uses the `npm start` command to eventually run `ng serve`.
 We need to make some adjustmenst in order to start our Angular application and simultanously start our simulator.
 I really appreciate it, and actually expect it, when I only have to run two commands to start the project: `npm i && npm start`.
 Why?
 Nobody wants to have some superfluous starter doc that you need to read, handle mentally and do all kinds of set up tasks.
 To give your project a first good impression it should be ready to use within seconds!
 I'm not saying you should not have a `README.md` file, the opposite!
 The README file could describe other helpful information that your reader should know (e.g. different configurations).